Popa709/CEN4010W/README.md

 ```

-All the functionality lies in the `Code/moms-infants-healthy` directory.
+All the functionality lies in the `Code/FIUFriendly` directory.
 The rest of the directories that are in the root are solely for documentation purposes.

-The root of the `moms-infants-healthy/src` directory is where all the source code for the application lies.
+The root of the `FIUFriednly/src` directory is where all the source code for the application lies.
 The main entrypoint of the application is through `App.js`, which is where the application is created.
 To add new screens you must reference them in the `App.js` file and create a new navigation reference inside the navigators in this file.

-Within the root of the `moms-infants-healthy` directory is a file called `package.json`, which defines the scripts that allows to run the application and contains meta-data about the project, in addition to defining the project dependencies.
+Within the root of the `FIUFriendly` directory is a file called `package.json`, which defines the scripts that allows to run the application and contains meta-data about the project, in addition to defining the project dependencies.

 ### Installation & Running steps